ucsbmunguia/Financials/README.md

 https://public.tableau.com/app/profile/samuel.munguia/viz/CAPSIMMarketShare/Dashboard1

 Industry market share of the following companies Andrews, Baldwin, Chester, Digby, and Ferris per round (year).
 The dashboard can be filtered by company and round.
+Filtering by round will filter the bar charts located on the right side of the dashboard.
 When filtering it may require a few seconds for the dashboard to execute the applied filters.